microsauce/gravy/README.md

 ## routes

-In Gravy, a route is a chain of callbacks that is assembled to service an HTTP request URI and method.
+In Gravy, a route is a chain of callbacks that is assembled to service a HTTP request URI and method.
 A route consist of an end-point (the ultimate destination of the route) and any number of intermediate callbacks (middleware).

 ### end-points